roryp/blog/README.md

-# Queue Load Leveling with Virtual Threads & LangChain4j
+# Queue-Based Load Leveling in Java with Azure Service Bus

+In today’s dynamic software landscape, managing fluctuating workloads is essential for maintaining both performance and reliability.
+The **Queue-Based Load Leveling pattern** decouples task production from consumption by introducing an intermediary queue.
+This design smooths out demand spikes, ensuring that producers and consumers can operate independently without overwhelming the system.

+While in-memory queues work well for small-scale or single-node applications, they often fall short in distributed or enterprise environments.
+By integrating **Azure Service Bus**, you can leverage a scalable, durable messaging solution that meets the demands of modern cloud applications.
-This project demonstrates a modern approach to managing fluctuating workloads in Java by combining lightweight concurrency via virtual threads with natural language report generation using LangChain4j.
-The application simulates email production and consumption, displays live system metrics via a Swing UI, and, upon simulation completion, generates a detailed performance report by querying a locally running LLM through the Ollama connector.
+The sample application simulates email production and consumption, displays live system metrics via a Swing UI, and, upon simulation completion, generates a detailed performance report by querying a locally running LLM through the Ollama connector.

 > **Tip:** Before running the LLM report generator, install and start your local LLM (Ollama) with the phi4 model:
 > ```bash